Table of Contents

 - Employ component analysis tools to automate the process.

-- Obtain components only from official sources.
+- Obtain resources only from official sources.

 - Control components that are not maintained or for which security patches are not created for older versions.